mikeumus/eloquent-javascript-with-mikeumus/values,_chapter_1.md

 100 + 4 * 11
 ```

-The $$ + $$ and $$ * $$ symbols are called *operators*.
+The {% math %} + {% endmath %} and {% math %} \* {% endmath %} symbols are called *operators*.
 The first stands for addition, and the second stands for multiplication.
 Putting an operator between two values will apply it to those values and produce a new value.

 Does the example mean “add 4 and 100, and multiply the result by 11”, or is the multiplication done before the adding?
 As you might have guessed, the multiplication happens first.
 But as in mathematics, you can change this by wrapping the addition in parentheses.